A Biography of the Doctor

 The Doctor, Jamie, and Victoria, remove the influence of a malicious orb on a planet whose name begins with Ma.
 The people of this planet talk warlike, but are not actually.

 They are arrested by the police for a murder, but the Doctor manages to persuade the Police Chief of their innocence.
-He then demonstrates to his companions that it is impossible to leave the town, before beginning to investigate some strange murders in the town.
+He then demonstrates to his companions that it is impossible to leave the town before beginning to investigate some strange murders in the town.
 The Doctor thinks they are caused by some bodiless entity.
-They are captured by the entity, but escape - discovering that the entity is, in some way, connected to a Gallifreyan Woprat from an ancient pre-TARDIS time machine.
-Realising that there is a problem with this reality, the crew go back into the TARDIS (because his fourth incarnation has travelled back to open the door).
-The TARDIS sensors give the Doctor more information about what's going on, and in less than15 minutes, he comes up with a solution to save the people in the town from the collapse of their reality.
+They are captured by the entity but escape - discovering that the entity is somehow connected to a Gallifreyan Woprat from an ancient pre-TARDIS time machine.
+Realising that there is a problem with this reality the crew go back into the TARDIS (they are able to get in because his fourth incarnation has travelled back to open the door).
+The TARDIS sensors give the Doctor more information about what's going on and, in less than15 minutes, he comes up with a solution to save the people in the town from the collapse of their reality.

 The TARDIS materialises near a dome on Earth in the future (probably around 3000).
 Investigating, they find themselves in a converted Georgian mansion housing an Ioniser.
 The Ioniser is designed to prevent the advance of glaciers over Britain.
 The crew of the base have recently discovered Varga, a Martian Ice Warrior, frozen in a glacier since the first ice age.
-Varga finds the rest of his crew, and releases them from the ice.
-The Ice Warriors attempt to take over the base, but are defeated when the thermostat is turned up.
-They are able to repair their spacecraft, and head for Mars.
+Varga finds the rest of his crew and releases them from the ice.
+The Ice Warriors attempt to take over the base but are defeated when the thermostat is turned up.
+They are able to repair their spacecraft and head for Mars.
 However, their ship is destroyed by the Ioniser.

 The TARDIS lands on an asteroid fortress in the Haddron Empire.
-The fortress is the prison for General Kesar, who had sole ruler of the Empire, but lost the resultant civil war.
-Kesar had been injured by a bomb blast shortly before his imprisonment, and had to wear a mask and have his voice filtered.
+The fortress is the prison for General Kesar, who had sole rule of the Empire, but lost the resultant civil war.
+Kesar had been injured by a bomb blast shortly before his imprisonment and had to wear a mask and have his voice filtered.
 The asteroid is being visited by the leader of the victorious faction, General Milton Trayx - the greatest military strategist of the Republic.
 The fortress soon finds itself under attack from a battle cruiser crewed by powerful, and probably unbeatable, robots.
 They, together with someone from Kesar's retinue, aim to release Kesar and restart the war.
 However, Kesar had actually been killed by the bomb that disfigured him and the prisoner is a replacement whose purpose is to avoid Kesar becoming a martyr.
-Eventually, Kesar's identity is revealed and a separate robot , programmed to assassinate Kesar and his allies, kills the man commanding the robots.
+Eventually Kesar's identity is revealed and a separate robot , programmed to assassinate Kesar and his allies, kills the man commanding the robots.
 The Doctor suggests restructuring the Empire as a Commonwealth.

 The TARDIS lands in Australia during the early 21st Century.
 The Doctor and his companions are attacked because the Doctor is the double of Ramon Salamander, who plans to take over the planet.
-He has persuaded a group of people in a bunker that nuclear war has left the surface world dangerous, and that they must destroy two warring factions on the surface by creating natural disasters.
+He has persuaded a group of people in a bunker that nuclear war has left the surface world dangerous and that they must destroy two warring factions on the surface by creating natural disasters.
 The Doctor infiltrates Salamander's base by pretending to be Salamander.
-He defeats Salamander's plan, but Salamander enters the TARDIS by pretending to be the Doctor.
-When the real Doctor arrives, he sets the TARDIS in flight with the doors still open.
-Salamander is sucked out into the vortex, whilst the Doctor, Jamie, and Victoria manage to hold onto something
+He defeats Salamander's plan but Salamander enters the TARDIS by pretending to be the Doctor.
+When the real Doctor arrives he sets the TARDIS in flight with the doors still open.
+Salamander is sucked out into the vortex whilst the Doctor, Jamie, and Victoria manage to hold onto something

 The Doctor clears away the last of the web from the TARDIS doors, and apologises to Victoria because of how she was possessed by the Intelligence during The Abominable Snowmen.
 He the realises that, although he's shut the door on the Great Intelligence, he hasn't plugged the keyhole.

 The Rhumon factions and the Menoptra unite against the Animus.
-The Doctor removes the TARDIS's temporal controls, and attempts to transport a warhead to the Animus's centre.
+The Doctor removes the TARDIS's temporal controls and attempts to transport a warhead to the Animus's centre.
 He instead arrives at the centre of Vortis, where he encounters energy beings which created Vortis.
 He persuades the elders of this race to attack the Animus, but they are defeated.
-Following this, he uses their equipment to project giant versions of Jamie and Khrestos, one of the Menoptra, onto Vortis, where they destroy the Animus.
-Vortis becomes a permanent addition to the Rhumon system, and the Doctor begins a peace process between the Rhumon and the Menoptra.
+Following this he uses their equipment to project giant versions of Jamie and Khrestos, one of the Menoptra, onto Vortis where they destroy the Animus.
+Vortis becomes a permanent addition to the Rhumon system and the Doctor begins a peace process between the Rhumon and the Menoptra.

 The TARDIS arrives on the North Sea coast in the 20th Century.
-The Doctor and his companions are taken to a nearby gas refinery, where they discover that intelligent seaweed has been found in the pipes.
-In a short time, the seaweed has covered the North Sea oil rigs, cutting off contact.
-The Doctor then discovers that the seaweed is sensitive to sound, and that Victoria's scream is the perfect frequency to kill it.
+The Doctor and his companions are taken to a nearby gas refinery where they discover that intelligent seaweed has been found in the pipes.
+In a short time the seaweed has covered the North Sea oil rigs, cutting off contact.
+The Doctor then discovers that the seaweed is sensitive to sound and that Victoria's scream is the perfect frequency to kill it.
 He then arranges for its destruction.
-Victoria, however, has decided that she wants to stay behind with the Harris family, as she wants a more settled life.
+Victoria, however, has decided that she wants to stay behind with the Harris family as she wants a more settled life.

-The Doctor is still trying to console Jamie when the TARDIS lands.
+The Doctor is still trying to console Jamie about Victoria's departure when the TARDIS lands.
 They are forced to leave the TARDIS by a back entrance when the mercury fluid links overheat.
 The Doctor takes the Time Vector Generator with him, shrinking the internal dimensions to those of the outer shell.
 The Doctor and Jamie find themselves on a spacecraft bound for a space station in the 21st Century.
 They arrive on the station as a group of Cybermen begin their plan to capture it.
 The Doctor helps the crew of the station to defeat the Cybermen.
-As the Doctor and Jamie prepare to leave, they discover that one of the crew of the station, Zoe Heriot, has stowed away on the ship.
+As the Doctor and Jamie prepare to leave they discover that one of the crew of the station, Zoe Heriot, has stowed away on the ship.